 The Guide to a Luxurious Stay in Dunedin

 A stunning city with heritage, wildlife and culture as rich as Dunedin deserves a special way to experience it.
 Whether you’re travelling to celebrate a special occasion or simply prefer to travel in style, Dunedin offers a wide range of experiences and accommodation to suit.
 From exclusive private tours around the city to gaining access to private conservation areas for the best wildlife viewings, the premium experiences here are endless.
 The city also offers intriguing museums, art galleries, castles and mansions to explore no matter what the weather is doing.
-Find out more about the activities, places to stay and restaurant scene in this luxury guide to Dunedin.
+Find out more about the activities, places to stay and restaurant scene in this luxury travel guide to Dunedin.

 10 Luxury Activities in Dunedin